btrfs-inspect-internal

 NOTE:

-Contains file names, consider that if you're asked to send the dump for analysis.
+By default contains file names, consider that if you're asked to send the dump for analysis and use --hide-names eventually.
 Does not contain file data.

 Options